 Water Requirements for Freshwater Puffers

 Freshwater puffers do best at a pH between 7.0 and 7.6, with the temperature between 74° and 78° F. Aquarium salt should not be added to a freshwater puffer aquarium unless it is used to treat diseases.
-This should not be confused with brackish water species such as Figure 8 and Green Spotted puffers, which are frequently kept in fresh water in aquarium shops and are sold as such.
-While these fish can be adapted to freshwater, they tend to be more susceptible to diseases, especially ecto-parasites like Ich and Oodinium, when kept this way.
-If the aquarium is kept in a room below 74°, use an Aqueon® aquarium heater to increase the heat.
-Maintain good filtration and do a 10% water change every two weeks or 25% once a month using an Aqueon® Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
-Don’t forget to treat tap water with Aqueon® Water Conditioner before refilling your aquarium!
+This should not be confused with brackish water species such as Figure 8 and Green Spotted Puffers, which are frequently kept in fresh water in aquarium shops and sold as such.
+Brackish water puffers can be adapted to freshwater, but when kept this way, they tend to be more susceptible to diseases, especially ecto-parasites like Ich and Oodinium.
+If the aquarium is kept in a room below 74°, use an Aqueon Aquarium Heater to maintain the correct water temperature.
+Maintain good filtration and do a 10% water change every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Freshwater Puffers Behavior/Compatibility